Winipedia/pyrig/docs/tests/structure.md

 ## Validation

-Three levels of automatic validation ensure complete test coverage:

-1. **Session-level**: Validates all modules have test modules
-2. **Module-level**: Validates all functions and classes have tests
-3. **Class-level**: Validates all methods have tests

-All validation happens automatically through autouse fixtures.
+The `assert_all_modules_tested` session-level fixture validates that all source modules have corresponding test modules with complete test coverage for all functions, classes, and methods.
+This happens automatically through autouse fixtures.